Lawyer, Mediator, Coach

 Anu is a senior family law practitioner, experienced mediator and and one of the leading collaborative lawyers in Winnipeg, Manitoba.
-Having practiced family law for over 34 years, she has seen what extended conflict, litigation, and drawn-out proceedings in the court system can do to individuals and families.
+Having practiced family law for 34 years, she has seen what extended conflict, litigation, and drawn-out proceedings in the court system can do to individuals and families.
 Because of this, Anu focuses her practice exclusively on resolving disputes.
-She draws on her skills in collaborative law, mediation, coaching and negotiation to design the ideal path and experience for each client.
+She draws on her skills in collaborative law, mediation, coaching, negotiation, consulting and spiritual direction, to design the ideal path and experience for each client.

 Anu has a Bachelor of Science, a Bachelor of Law, and a Masters of Law in Alternative Dispute Resolution from Osgoode Hall, the esteemed law school at York University in Toronto.
 She has extensive training and experience in conflict resolution, mediation, negotiation and collaborative law.
 She is a teacher and trainer of conflict resolution and collaborative law.
 She is certified by Family Mediation Canada as a Comprehensive Family Mediator.

 Anu is actively involved internationally, nationally and in Manitoba in promoting conflict resolution and Collaborative Practice.
 She is the cofounder of the Center for Creative Collaborative, an international organization which promotes collaboration and peace.
 She has served on the Steering Committee, the Management Committee, and as chair of the Training Committee of Collaborative Practice Manitoba.
 She has also provided education and training to its members for many years.
 She is a member of the Collaborative Law Committee of the National Family Law Section of the Canadian Bar Association and of the steering committee of Collaborative Practice Canada.